RutledgePaulV/piped/readme.md

 than waiting for the batch to finish filling up.

 #### Minimal Configuration
-Most users should only need to provide two things: the queue-url and the maximum concurrency for message processing.
+Most users should only need to provide two things: the `queue-url` and the `consumer-parallelism` for message processing.
+Piped automatically chooses the number of sqs polling processes needed to saturate your consumers.

 ---